camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 ### Historic Task Authorizations
 When you worked on a task, you might want to go back and check your submission.
 <!-- {{< figure class="no-border" src="historic-task-permissions-process.png" alt="Example Process" >}} -->
-With the historic Instance Permissions enabled, additional historic task permission is granted when a user is assigned a task.
-This way, you have access to all Task instances that you worked on and can review your work.
+With the historic instance permissions enabled, additional historic task permission is granted when a user is assigned a task.
+This way, you have access to all Task Instances that you worked on and can review your work.

 ### Historic Process Instance Authorizations
-Sometimes, you want to restrict which process instances a person can look at.
+Sometimes, you want to restrict which process instances a person can access.
 This was already possible with the runtime authorizations, while the historic authorizations worked on a process definition level.
 It is now possible to grant access to specific historic process instances only.

 ## Improved Webapp Functionality

-With the Camunda Webapps, we strive to create an excellent tool for managing and operating your processes.
+With the Camunda webapps, we strive to create an excellent tool for managing and operating your processes.

 ### New Metrics

-We added more Execution Metrics to the System Dashboard.
+We added more execution metrics to the system dashboard.

-Additional to the Flow Node Instances and Executed Decision Elements, we now also display the number of started Root Process Instances (RPI) and Executed Decision Instances (EDI).
+Additional to the flow node instances and executed decision elements, we now also display the number of started root process instances (RPI) and executed decision instances (EDI).
 {{< figure src="execution-metrics.png" alt="Admin System Dashboard">}}

-A Root Process Instance has no parent process instance, i.e., it is a top-level execution.
-A Decision Instance is a DMN decision table or a DMN Literal Expression.
+A root process instance has no parent process instance; i.e., it is a top-level execution.
+A decision instance is a DMN decision table or a DMN literal expression.
 Read more about metrics in our [User Guide](https://docs.camunda.org/manual/7.13/user-guide/process-engine/metrics/).

 ### Accurately Display Failed Activity